JosephRHopkins88/JosephRHopkins88/README.md

 - 👋 Hi, I’m Joseph Hopkins
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Full Stack at Codeup and graduate in September of 2021
 - 📫 How to reach me josephrhopkins88@gmail.com
+- Checkout my linked at linkedin.com/in/joseph-r-hopkins

 <!---
 JosephRHopkins88/JosephRHopkins88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.